lossanna/RestoreNet/README.md

 Scripts include date of creation and last update, as well as a purpose statement, and any major takeaways.

 Scripts were numbered approximately according to creation date and workflow of analysis.
-- Top-level folder has scripts needed for original dissertation analysis.
+- Top-level `scripts/` folder has scripts needed for original dissertation analysis.
 - `scripts/exploratory/` subfolder has scripts not used for final analysis but explain some of the analysis discoveries and decisions along the way.
 - `scripts/not-pursued/` subfolder has scripts whose analysis routes were discontinued and not pursued.
 - `scripts/poster-figs/` subfolder has scripts to make figures for posters.

+### Original/dissertation analysis
 The workflow for original/dissertation analysis is:
 1. Data wrangling: scripts numbered `01`, `02`, `03`, `04`.
 2. Data screening: scripts numbered `05`.